Can Australian businesses succeed without competing on price?

 ROI insights

 Absolutely.
 Australian businesses can, and many do, succeed without constantly battling on price.
 In fact, relying heavily on price as a competitive advantage is often a race to the bottom, eroding margins and diminishing brand value.
-We see this time and time again with our clients.
-The key lies in establishing a strong market position built on factors *other* than being the cheapest option.
+We see this time and time again with our SME clients.
+The key lies in understanding and leveraging what we call ‘market positioning’ – how your business is perceived in the minds of your target customers relative to your competitors.

 Ultimately, competing on price is a short-term strategy.
-Building a sustainable business requires a long-term focus on delivering exceptional value and establishing a distinct market position.
-If you’re ready to move beyond price wars and unlock your business’s true potential, the first step is to clearly define *what* makes you different and *why* customers should choose you.
+Building a sustainable business requires a strong market position based on value, differentiation, and customer loyalty.
+If you’re ready to move beyond price wars and unlock your business’s true potential, we recommend starting with a comprehensive market positioning workshop to identify your unique strengths and opportunities.

 The bottom line